Michigan Solar Panels

 Explore LightReach LeasingFrequently Asked Questions

-Yes, solar panels can increase your home value in Michigan.
+Yes — but only if you own the system outright.
 According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
-On a $300,000 Michigan home, that’s roughly $12,300 in added value.
+For a $250,000 Michigan home, that’s roughly $10,000 in added value.

-With Palmetto’s LightReach lease, Michigan homeowners can go solar for as low as $73/month — with no upfront cost.
-Palmetto owns and maintains the system, a 90% Production Guarantee is included, and no large investment is required to get started.
+With Palmetto’s LightReach lease, Michigan homeowners can go solar for as low as $78/month — with no upfront cost.
+Palmetto owns and maintains the system, includes a 90% Production Guarantee, and passes through savings from the commercial tax credit via lower monthly payments.

-For those who prefer to purchase outright, a typical 6.38 kW system in Michigan costs around $20,340.
-Note that the federal 30% residential solar tax credit was eliminated by the 2025 Big Beautiful Bill, making leasing an even more accessible option for most homeowners.
-Use the calculator above for a personalized estimate.
+For a cash purchase, a typical 6.80 kW Michigan system runs around $21,521.
+Note that the federal 30% residential solar tax credit was eliminated by the 2025 Big Beautiful Bill.
+Use the calculator above for a personalized Michigan estimate.

 Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments.
-Since Michigan’s electricity rate averages 19.3¢/kWh, most homeowners start saving from day one — your lease payment is typically less than your current electric bill.
+Most Michigan homeowners start saving from day one, since the lease payment is typically less than their current electricity bill.